-Mapping the Answer to Success with GISby Tim Klatt, Manager of Planning Services
+Mapping the Answer to Success with GISby Tim Klatt, Director of Retail Strategies & Head of Vivalociti

 Everyone working within a financial institution has questions that keep them up at night.
 Who are our consumers?
 What products and services should we be providing?
 What should our marketing material say?
 Where should we be marketing?
 Where should we be looking to go next?
 In most cases, the answers to these questions can be answered through map analysis!

 I know what you’re probably thinking right now.
 You’re remembering back in middle school when you had to sit through Geography class and learn all the states and the capitals and thinking how could that possibly help me grow my business?
 Well, that map can't help you, but there are maps that can.

 Geographers and Financial Industry Experts - like La Macchia Group - can use maps to provide you with a tremendous amount of insight when used properly.

 In fact, over the last 15 years I have seen maps and G.I.S. (geographic information systems) evolve into essential tools for savvy organizations to make sound strategic decisions.
 The reason for this is simple; humans, by our very nature, are spatially oriented.
 We can’t help but group together with other like-minded humans creating communities with distinct demographic and socio-economic characteristics.
 Maps help spot trends and draw conclusions from these patterns; creating clarity out of seemingly random data.

 Let's take a look at a large scale map created by Business Insider.